jaeyk/covid19antiasian/README.md

 Figure 2.
 Comparison between Google search and Twitter trends.

 In Figure 2, I compare the Twitter trend (bottom panel) with the Google search trend (top panel).
+Twitter users do not represent the US population because people do not sign up Twitter randomly.
+Moreover, in this case, we are only analyzing a subset of the Twitter users tweeted about COVID-19.
+To address this concern about generalizability, I also traced similar trends using Google search API.
+(Thanks Tyler Reny for sharing his code used for [his co-authored PRI paper](https://www.tandfonline.com/doi/full/10.1080/21565503.2020.1769693) with Matt Barreto.
+I [modified](https://github.com/jaeyk/covid19antiasian/blob/master/code/01_google_trends.R) his code to query and save the Google API data.)

+Figure 2 demonstrates that to a large extent the Twitter and Google trends are in parallel: after Trump referred COVID-19 as Chinese flu, people paid attention to `Chinese flu` and `Kung flu` substantially.
+Wuhan virus was popular only at the outset.
+Anti-racism related words gained popularity during the Black Lives Matter movement.

 ![](https://github.com/jaeyk/covid19antiasian/blob/master/outputs/stacked_bar_plots2.png)